 Don’t force kids to apologize.
-It’s the bottom line from a new study out of Ann Arbor.
+It’s the bottom line from a study out of Ann Arbor.
 But the guy in charge of it knows how hard this can be.

 “Say ‘I’m sorry’ or we’re leaving!”
-When his kids were young, Craig Smith, Ph.D., research investigator at the University of Michigan’s Center for Human Growth and Development, heard another parent utter those exact words when her child upset a peer on the playground.
+When his kids were young, Craig Smith, Ph.D., former research investigator at the University of Michigan’s Center for Human Growth and Development, heard another parent utter those exact words when her child upset a peer on the playground.

 “We often encourage our kids to use apologies when they’ve upset someone else,” Smith says, “but we don’t really know much about how kids make sense of apologies and what they mean.”